-Neither a single company, nor a small number of companies, dominate the IT market in the space in which the Company competes.
-A substantial number of companies offer services that overlap and are competitive with those offered by NetSol.
-Some of these are large computer manufacturers and computer consulting firms that have greater financial resources than NetSol and, in some cases, may have greater capacity to perform services similar to those provided by NetSol.
+Neither a single company, nor a small number of companies, dominate the IT market in the space in which we compete.
+A substantial number of companies offer services that overlap and are competitive with those offered by NETSOL.
+Some of these are large computer manufacturers and computer consulting firms that have greater financial resources than NETSOL and, in some cases, may have greater capacity to perform services similar to those provided by NETSOL.